learnlatex/learnlatex.github.io/en/more-08.md

 ## The other preamble contents

-As the lesson didn't cover all the available preamble-tokens I'll go on and explain a few others here.
+As the lesson didn't cover all the available preamble-tokens, a few others are explained with examples here.
 You might want to revisit the tables at the start of the lesson to get an overview of the things available.
-I hope the short descriptions provided there suffice to understand what the different column types `m`, `b`, `w`, and `W` do after you understood `l`, `c`, `r`, and `p`.
+The short descriptions provided there should suffice to understand what the different column types `m`, `b`, `w`, and `W` do after you understood `l`, `c`, `r`, and `p`.
 If not you might want to experiment a bit with them.
 What's still missing are the handy other preamble-tokens `>`, `<`, `@`, `!`, and `|`.

 ### Styling a column

 Since `>` and `<` can be used to put things before and after the cell contents of the respective column, you can use these to add macros which affect the looks of a column.
-For instance, if you want to italicise the first column and put a colon after it, you can do the following:
+For instance, if you want to italicize the first column and put a colon after it, you can do the following:

 <!-- {% raw %} -->